firemodels/bot/Bundlebot/README.md

 ### Bundling Steps

-Warning: these scripts erase and clone fresh copies of the fds and smv repos.
-You should only run these scripts in repos where you do not do daily work.

 > [!CAUTION]
 > These scripts erase and clone fresh copies of the fds and smv repos.
 You should only run these scripts in repos where you do not do daily work.